Shubham Dhage on Unsplash

 The cybersecurity career field is relatively new compared to other IT career fields such as systems developers; network administrators; etc. The cybersecurity workforce is comprised of many different roles that vary in the degree of technological skill needed; whether the job is within an internal IT security department or external consulting; etc. There is also vertical variation in cybersecurity work roles (e.g., entry level, mid-career, senior leadership).

-In a separate multi-method study, I examine the job stressors inherent in cybersecurity incident response work and how their impact on the workforce.
+In a separate multi-method study, we examine the job stressors inherent in cybersecurity incident response work and their impact on the workforce.
 Interviews, followed by a survey instrument are used to collect data and analyze behavioral theory.
 The study is motivated by the need to retain highly skilled cybersecurity technologists in the workforce, given experts persistent concerns about a shortage of highly skilled workers.
 The study’s end goal is to contribute to worker and skill retention within organizations.

 Arts Integraton in STEM as a Pedagogical Method

-Playwriting and acting in the classroom (or a workshop) as a pedagogical method embodies the power of storytelling and active learning.
+Playwriting and acting in the classroom as a pedagogical method embodies the power of storytelling and active learning.
 As part of a playwriting course taken at the Chicago Dramatist Theatre, I wrote a full-length play on digital privacy entitled, “I’ve got nothing to hide.”
 Students recite (audibly act) this full-length play in my course examining social, legal, and ethical issues in computing.
 What strikes me is how students are noticeably engaged (i.e., tuned-in) during the recital to a greater degree than other teaching methods.
 Moreover, without any prompting, students continue to use examples from scenes in the play to convey various lessons during classroom discussions for the remainder of the course.
 In short, student comprehension and retention increased significantly, when compared to other teaching methods.